 Protecting and ensuring the health of our streams and watersheds is everyone's responsibility.
-It takes a collaborative network of dedicated and educated citizens all working together to understand and raise awareness about water issues, prevent water pollution, and improve water quality.
+It takes a collaborative network of dedicated and educated citizens all working together to understand the importance of a healthy watershed, raise awareness about water issues, prevent water pollution, and improve water quality.

-After attending a training, you can join our team of dedicated volunteers that go each Sunday afternoon during the spring, summer and fall, given safe stream conditions.
+After attending a training (contact Aissa, or take a look at our WEN events calendar), you can join our Level 1 Stream Team and/or our Level 2 Stream Team.
+Once you find your niche, join a group of dedicated volunteers that go out each Sunday afternoon during the spring, summer and fall, given safe stream conditions.
 As a volunteer you can gain experience and help the team collect important data on the physical properties of water, water quality (chemistry), and biological assessments (aquatic insects).

-Stream Team is led by Aissa Wise and everyone is welcome to join the team to help collect important stream data and to learn about the importance of a healthy watershed.
+Everyone is welcome to join the team to help collect important stream data and to learn about the importance of a healthy watershed.

 Our Current Project

 In 2019 WEN’s Stream Team started focusing their monitoring efforts on Rattlesnake Creek, a local creek in Missoula, MT, to provide critical data for our partners Trout Unlimited (TU) & Montana Fish, Wildlife and Parks (MT FWP).

 Now in 2020, Rattlesnake Creek saw it's first big dam removal and habitat restoration to restore the creek to natural processes.
 This project has created an ideal opportunity to provide data to our partners while engaging our citizen scientist in a higher level of stream monitoring (Level 2).
 WEN has been sending these citizen scientists along with Aissa to collect important stream data to share with our partners.